 What can energy consumers do to beat British Gas price rises?

-Those worried about switching only to be subjected to a price rise from another supplier should consider fixing their energy costs.
+Those worried about switching after the British Gas price increase only to be subjected to a price rise from another supplier should consider fixing their energy costs.
 Fixed price deals allow you to lock in your gas and electricity rates for up to four winters.